dward2/BME547/Resources/Git/GitBashFolders/GitBashFolders.md

 ex:![enter_repo_example.png](enter_repo_example.png "enter_repo_example.png")

-Notice that the command line prompt now says `(master)` at the end, indicating that we are now in a git repository.
+Notice that the command line prompt now says `(main)` at the end, indicating that we are now in a git repository.
 The folder contains whatever files were in the GitHub repository that was cloned.
 These files can also be seen in Windows Explorer.

 ex:![windows_explorer_example.png](windows_explorer_example.png "windows_explorer_example.png")